jEncinoso/musiCall/readme.md

 ### Requirements
 * XAMPP - Apache/MySQL
-* Composer (optiional)
+* Composer (optional)

 ## Usage
-* Clicking the microphone (select language before) you can call some actions like:
+- Clicking the microphone (select language before) you can call some actions like:
   1."play" - Reproduce the selected track.
   2."stop" - Stops the track.
   3."next" - Plays the next song.